IIIF/website/source/_posts/2018-10-29-iiif-at-dhsi.md

 ## About the IIIF Workshop at DHSI 2019

 **Introduction to IIIF: Sharing, Consuming, and Annotating the World’s Images**
-Instructors: Jeffrey C. Witt, Drew Winget, Jack Reed, Sheila Rabun, and Benjamin Albritton
-June 4-8, 2019
+June 3-7, 2019

 Access to image-based resources is fundamental to research, scholarship and the transmission of cultural knowledge.
 Digital images are a container for much of the information content in the Web-based delivery of images, books, newspapers, manuscripts, maps, scrolls, single sheet collections, and archival materials.
 Yet much of the Internet’s image-based resources are locked up in silos, with access restricted to bespoke, locally built applications.
 A growing community of the world’s leading research libraries and image repositories have embarked on an effort to collaboratively produce an interoperable technology and community framework for image delivery.
-IIIF (International Image Interoperability Framework) has the following goals: To give scholars an unprecedented level of uniform and rich access to image-based resources hosted around the world, To define a set of common application programming interfaces that support interoperability between image repositories, and To develop, cultivate and document shared technologies, such as image servers and web clients, that provide a world-class user experience in viewing, comparing, manipulating and annotating images.” ({{ site.url }}{{ site.baseurl }}).
+IIIF (International Image Interoperability Framework) has the following goals: To give scholars an unprecedented level of uniform and rich access to image-based resources hosted around the world, To define a set of common application programming interfaces that support interoperability between image repositories, and To develop, cultivate and document shared technologies, such as image servers and web clients, that provide a world-class user experience in viewing, comparing, manipulating and annotating images.” (https://iiif.io).
 This course will introduce students to the basic concepts and technologies that make IIIF possible, allowing for guided, hands-on experience in installing servers and clients that support IIIF, and utilizing the advanced functionality that IIIF provides for interactive image-based research, such as annotation.

-_This is a hands-on course.
-Consider this offering in complement with, and / or to be built on by: Advanced TEI Concepts / TEI Customization; Digital Documentation and Imaging for Humanists; Conceptualising and Creating a Digital Documentary Edition; A Collaborative Approach to XSLT; Geographical Information Systems in the Digital Humanities; and more!_

 ## About the International Image Interoperability Framework (IIIF)